Ranktotop/wp-fce/README.md

 Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

-* `wp-fluent-community-extreme/includes` is where functionality shared between the admin area and the public-facing parts of the site reside
+* `wp-fce/includes` is where functionality shared between the admin area and the public-facing parts of the site reside
-* `wp-fluent-community-extreme/admin` is for all admin-specific functionality
+* `wp-fce/admin` is for all admin-specific functionality
-* `wp-fluent-community-extreme/public` is for all public-facing functionality
+* `wp-fce/public` is for all public-facing functionality

-Note that previous versions of the Boilerplate did not include `Wp_Fluent_Community_Extreme_Loader` but this class is used to register all filters and actions with WordPress.
+Note that previous versions of the Boilerplate did not include `Wp-Fce_Loader` but this class is used to register all filters and actions with WordPress.

 The example code provided shows how to register your hooks with the Loader class.